Measurement of $\gamma$-ray production via the neutron-$^{16}$O reaction using a 77 MeV quasi-monoenergetic neutron beam: Gamma-ray production

 \section{Gamma-ray production}

 Figure~\ref{fig:hpgespectrum} shows the observed energy spectrum measured with the HPGe detector and Figure~\ref{fig:labrspectrum_notof} shows the ${\rm LaBr_3(Ce)}$ spectrum without the TOF cut.
 The red and blue spectra are the results with water-filled and empty configurations, respectively.
 The spectra are normalized using the solid angle covered by the acrylic container as viewed from the lithium target and the incident proton beam.
+The total injected protons on the lithium target are 1.65 (1.27) mC for the water-filled (empty) configuration.
 Several $\gamma$-ray peaks are observed in both detectors.
 The ${\rm LaBr_3(Ce)}$ spectra with the TOF cut are presented in Figure~\ref{fig:labrspectrum_tof}.
 In this figure, three spectra with different conditions are shown: one in a water-filled setup and with the on-timing cut, one in an empty setup and with the on-timing cut, and one in a water-filled setup and with the off-timing cut.
 The spectrum with the off-timing cut is normalized to the length of the on-timing window defined in Figure~\ref{fig:labrtofdist}.
 The $\gamma$-ray peaks of primary interest to the present measurement, their parent nuclei and excited states, and the physics processes which produce them are summarized in Table~\ref{tab:gammapeaks}.
 Parent nuclei are identified by the energy and width of their peaks.
 Some peaks are from nuclei with shorter decay times than the duration of the recoil they incur after being struck by an incident particle.
 This produces a Doppler effect on the resulting $\gamma$-ray, which broadens the observed peak.